Prikenalv/Drilling_Game/README.md

-## 🛠️ Drilling Game – A Terminal-Based Mining Simulator in Terminal
+## 🛠️ Drilling Game – A Terminal-Based Mining Simulator

 **Drilling Game** is a lightweight, terminal-based mining simulator written in Python.
 Manage your energy, upgrade your drill, collect ores, and unlock rare materials—all while trying your luck underground.